(Last Updated on : 28-01-2019)

 The structure of the Central Secretariat

 relates to its internal hierarchy.
 At the lowest level, there is a section or the office, which has a Section Officer and a number of assistants, clerks, typists and peons.
-Two sections make up a branch, for which an under secretary is responsible.
-Two branches make up a division, which is lead by a deputy secretary.
+There are two sections, which make up a branch, for which an undersecretary is responsible.
+These two branches make up a division, which is lead by a deputy secretary.
 The Central Secretariat may have one or more wings.
 A joint secretary is responsible for each wing.
 The department is lead by the secretary himself or in some case by an additional or special secretary.
-Secretaries are secretaries of the Union Government as a whole and not of any particular minister.
+Secretaries are secretaries of the Union Government as a whole and not of any particular minister

 Functions of Central Secretariat